algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 cp ~/repos/webui/etc/settings.cfg settings.cfg
 ```

+The main _settings.cfg_ file is located in */usr/local/etc/alignak-webui*.
+The application will read this main file and overload its variables with the one found in the *./settings.cfg* and *./etc/settings.cfg* files if they exist.

 You can set several configuration in _settings.cfg_ but especially your url backend here :

 ```conf
 # settings.cfg